MSc Sport Nutrition

 Dr Julien Louis

-Julien gained his PhD from the University of Nice in 2011.
-Following successive postdoc positions in Perth, Australia and Paris, France, Julien worked as Sport Scientist and Head of Nutrition at the French Institute of Sport until 2015.
-Julien also worked as Consultant Nutritionist for several Premiership football clubs in France and England and is the current Performance Nutritionist for the French Football Federation.
-Julien’s research interests span: sports performance and ageing; nutrition and applied physiology of elite sport; and training and recovery strategies to support athletic performance.
+Dr Louis gained his PhD from the University of Nice in 2011.
+Following successive postdoc positions in Perth, Australia and Paris, France, Dr Louis worked as Sport Scientist and Head of Nutrition at the French Institute of Sport until 2015.
+Dr Louis also worked as Consultant Nutritionist for several Premiership football clubs in France and England and is the current Performance Nutritionist for the French Football Federation.
+Dr Louis' research interests span: sports performance and ageing; nutrition and applied physiology of elite sport; and training and recovery strategies to support athletic performance.
 He has published over 50 papers in these areas to date.

 My role at LJMU is very diverse and I particularly enjoy the range of activities I can get involved in, from teaching and testing in the labs through to working with elite athletes and coaching staff.

 Where you will study

 What you can expect from your School

 This programme is taught in the City Campus.
 LJMU has invested £35 million in state-of-the-art laboratory facilities for our current and future sport scientists.
 All of our labs are furnished with the latest equipment which enables us to work with our students and partners to enhance our understanding of the science behind human performance and behaviour.

 You will need:

 - a minimum 2:1 in Sport Science, Dietetics or Nutrition.

 - another relevant degree and/or considerable applied experience.